 Introduction to Greedy Algorithms

-Selecting the choice that seems to be the best at the moment at every step of your algorithm.
+Problems that can be solved by selecting the choice that seems to be the best at the moment at every step.

 From the above:

 A greedy algorithm constructs a solution to the problem by always making a choice that looks the best at the moment.
 A greedy algorithm never takes back its choices, but directly constructs the final solution.
 For this reason, greedy algorithms are usually very efficient.